 Age 50 Catch-Up Deferrals.
 If you are at least age 50 or will attain age 50 before the end of a calendar year, then you may elect to defer additional amounts (called Age 50 Catch-Up Deferrals) to the Plan as of the January 1st of that year.
 You can defer the additional amounts regardless of any other limitations on the amount you can defer to the Plan.
 The maximum Age 50 Catch-Up Deferrals that you can make in 2019 is \$6,000.
 After 2019, the maximum might increase for cost-of-living adjustments.
-Any Age 50 Catch-Up Deferrals that you make will be taken into account in determining any Employer matching contribution made to the Plan.

-Qualified Organization," then you may elect to defer additional amounts (called Qualified Organization Catch-Up Deferrals) to the Plan which exceed the elective deferral limit.
+Qualified Organization Catch-Up Deferral.
+If you have completed at least 15 years of service with the Employer, and the Employer is a "qualified organization," then you may elect to defer additional amounts (called Qualified Organization Catch-Up Deferrals) to the Plan which exceed the elective deferral limit.
 A Qualified Organization Catch-Up Deferral increases the elective deferral limit by the lesser of: (1) \$3,000; (2) \$15,000 reduced by all amounts excluded from your gross income for prior taxable years by reason of your prior Qualified Organization Catch-Up Deferrals; or (3) the excess of \$5,000 multiplied by the number of years of service with the Employer, over your elective deferrals (including Qualified Organization Catch-Up Deferrals, but excluding Age 50 Catch-Up Deferrals) made for prior calendar years.
 This means that the maximum Qualified Organization Catch-Up Deferral you can contribute is \$3,000 in any calendar year.
 A "qualified organization" is an educational organization, hospital, home health service agency, health and welfare service agency, or a church-related organization.
 See the Plan Administrator for more information if you think you might qualify for Qualified Organization Catch-Up Deferrals.
-Any Qualified Organization Catch-Up Deferrals that you make will be taken into account in determining any Employer matching contribution made to the Plan.